Two FHA Loans Due To Expanding Family Size At The Same Time Was PUBLISHED On April 11th, 2019

 - Borrowers with less than perfect credit, lower credit scores, and higher debt to income ratios can qualify for a 3.5% down payment FHA Loan with credit scores as low as 580 FICO

-- There is a two year waiting period after Chapter 7 Bankruptcy discharge date to qualify
+Homebuyers can qualify for FHA loans after bankruptcy and/or a housing event.
+There is a two year waiting period after Chapter 7 Bankruptcy discharge date to qualify:

 - The waiting period of 3 years is required after foreclosure, deed in lieu of foreclosure, short sale

 - Outstanding collections and charged off accounts do not have to be paid

 - Debt to income ratios can be capped at 46.9%/56.9% to get an approve/eligible per automated underwriting system (AUS).
 Manual underwriting is allowed on FHA Loans